The group identification problem for $p$-groups of small order: Group identification for the groups of order

-These steps are far from distinguishing the groups of order $2^9$, but they do provide a useful splitting of all groups in more managable subsets.
+These steps do not give a fine partition of the groups of order $2^9$, but they do provide a useful splitting of all groups in more manageable subsets.
 We now go into detail with our further invariants.